The next intake for the School of Music will be for Semester 1,2017:

 When taken as a degree-specific major within the BA or BPhil(Hons), Music Studies includes two units (equal to two semesters) of one-to-one instrumental, vocal or composition lessons (equivalent to one year full-time).

 Taken in conjunction with the Music Studies major, the Music Specialist Studies major is a stepping stone to a variety of professional music careers.

 Music Specialist Studies will provide students with a rigorous, high-quality tertiary music education, and intensive concentration in a chosen area of specialisation: performance, composition or musicology.

 It will enable students, as emerging performers, composers, music educators or researchers, to pursue postgraduate studies in music at UWA or other centres of musical excellence.

 Students enrolled concurrently in both music majors are eligible, subject to satisfactory progress, to receive individual one-to-one instrumental, vocal or composition tuition in every semester of their degree.

-In addition to intensive studies in performance, composition and musicianship, students taking music studies and specialist music studies majors concurrently will have access to a wider range of elective units including:
+In addition to intensive studies in performance, composition and musicianship, students taking music studies and specialist music studies majors concurrently will have access to a wider range of optional units including:

 A less extensive range of electives is open to students enrolled in the Music Studies major.